10 Causal estimands

 )

-We can learn a few things from Figure 10.3.
-First, we can see that there are more “unexposed” days—days without extra magic hours in the morning—compared to “exposed” in the observed population.
+We can learn a few things from .
+First, we can see that the observed population has more unexposed days—days without Extra Magic Hours in the morning—than exposed days.
 We can see this by examining the darker histograms, which show the distributions in the observed sample.
 Similarly, the exposed days are upweighted more substantially, as evidenced by the light blue we see on the top.
-We can also see that after weighting, the two distributions look similar; the shape of the blue weighted distribution on top looks comparable to the orange weighted distribution below.
+We can also see that after weighting, the two distributions look similar; the shape of the blue weighted distribution on top is comparable to that of the orange weighted distribution below.

 10.2.2 Average treatment effect among the treated